Ukraine mocks Russia with Simpsons GIF

 The countries were sparring over the historical origins of Anna Yaroslavna, an 11th-century figure born in Kievan Rus -- then federated territory surrounding Kiev, now the capital of Ukraine -- and who went on to become queen of France.

-dispute arose after Russian President Vladimir Putin referred to the French queen as "Russian Anne" during a news conference this week with French President Emmanuel Macron.
+The dispute arose after Russian President Vladimir Putin referred to the French queen as "Russian Anne" during a news conference this week with French President Emmanuel Macron.

 Putin's remark was seen by critics as an attempt to blur the line between Russian and Ukrainian history.
 And the apparent effort to appropriate a historical figure reverberated in the context of the ongoing conflict over Crimea.